-The planes of Flight 19 soared through the air.
-They flew through the air in such a grace that was so pristine that they looked like they were dancing in the wind.
-The TBM Avenger bombers were lined in the V formation as they descended through the sky.
+Two hours later, the pilots of Flight 19 were soaring through the air.
+They glided through the air with such grace that they looked like they were dancing in the wind.
+The TBM Avenger Bombers were lined in a V formation as they descended through the sky.
 The group was magnificent to watch.
-They were headed towards the Atlantic ocean near the coast of Florida.
+They were headed towards their destination at an alarming rate.

 They flew quickly as they met a sight that made them fear what was up a head.
-There were dark grey swirls of clouds in the sky and a sort of tornado buried in the ocean sucking up everything around it and dragging in objects such as the planes of Flight 19.
-The commanding pilot of the training flight was yelling out orders to turn around.
-It was a futile attempt because of all the static that had covered the intercom.
+There were dark grey swirls of clouds all around and a sort of tornado that seemed to connect the ocean and the sky, sucking up everything around it and dragging in objects such as the aircrafts of Flight 19.
+Sgt.
+Thomas tried to yell orders to retreat but it was a futile attempt because of all the static that had covered the intercom.
 The planes drew closer and closer.
 Most of the pilots had bailed out in an attempt to escape but they never did.
 They were sucked into the spinning tunnel of water coming from the middle of the Bermuda Triangle.

 The tornado was lifting back up into the sky.
 The tail was barely brushing the ocean's surface and by the time he was dragged to the center, it was already halfway up the atmosphere back to where ever that devil tornado came from.